gaam24/TinyGUI/README.md

 # Using
 [Tinify Unofficial](https://github.com/jshergal/tinify-net-unofficial) - Unoficial fork of Tinify API Client used to TinyJPG and TinyPNG.
 (I modified it slightly)

+# License
+This software is licensed under the MIT License.
+[View the license](LICENSE).